alex-bormotov/telegram-repost-bot/README.md

 # telegram-repost-bot

-The bot able to repost filtered content from many channels to your own
+The bot able to repost filtered content from many channels to your owns (two current)

 ## Install